Speedy Gonzales: Other appearances

-Speedy Gonzales appeared in the 2015 straight to video movie Looney Tunes: Rabbits Run.
+Speedy Gonzales appeared in the 2015 direct-to-video movie Looney Tunes: Rabbits Run.
 He is seen as Lola Bunny's landlord.

 An elderly Speedy Gonzales (voiced by Carlos Alazraqui) was "interviewed" by Al Madrigal for Madrigal's one-hour comedic documentary special Half Like Me (currently available on YouTube and formerly on Hulu).

 Speedy Gonzales appeared occasionally in New Looney Tunes, often as the leader of a gang of mice that also includes Hubie and Bertie, Sniffles, and "Minnesota Rats" (originally Minniesoda Fats; an aborted 1970s character revived and fleshed out in this series).
 He seems to have reverted to his personality from Merrie Melodies.

+Speedy Gonzales appeared in the 2021 film Space Jam: A New Legacy.
+Here, he is picked up alongside Granny from The Matrix part of the Warner Bros.
+3000 server-verse and becomes a member of the Tune Squad during their basketball match against the Goon Squad.

+Speedy Gonzales appeared in the Bugs Bunny Builders episode "Speedy", voiced by Raul Ceballos.
+In the show, he is a professional soccer player and hired the Looney Builders to fly to Mexico and build a soccer stadium for his soccer game with his four teammates.
+He also made a cameo in the episode "The Snuffles", where he watches the world premiere of the movie Wonder Rabbit on his laptop in the soccer field.

+Inspiration of the character's name

+Though Speedy Gonzales is purely a fictional character, the name was inspired by Frank Gonzales, an assistant animator who was working at Warner Bros. at the time.
+These facts were described by another Warner Bros. employee, Martha Goldman Sigall, who was present during the event.

 In other media

 In 1962, pop singer Pat Boone scored a top 10 hit in the United States with the song "Speedy Gonzales" which featured Mel Blanc samples as Speedy.
-It was also sung by Manolo Muñoz and several other artists.
+It was covered by Manolo Muñoz and several other artists.

 In 1965, the movie Wild on the Beach included the song "Little Speedy Gonzales" which was written by Stan Ross and Bobby Beverly and performed by The Astronauts.

 In 1995, he appeared in a video game, Speedy Gonzales: Los Gatos Bandidos, for the Super Nintendo Entertainment System.

 In 2006, Volkswagen licensed Speedy Gonzales for a series of Spanish-language commercials for the Volkswagen Golf, using footage from the cartoon of the same name.

-Speedy Gonzales starred in several video games: Cheese Cat-Astrophe Starring Speedy Gonzales for the Mega Drive/Genesis, Master System and Game Gear, Speedy Gonzales: Los Gatos Bandidos for the SNES, Speedy Gonzales for the Game Boy and Speedy Gonzales: Aztec Adventure for the Game Boy Color.
+Speedy Gonzales starred in several video games: Cheese Cat-Astrophe Starring Speedy Gonzales for the Mega Drive/Genesis, Master System, and Game Gear, Speedy Gonzales: Los Gatos Bandidos for the Super Nintendo Entertainment System, Speedy Gonzales for the Game Boy and Speedy Gonzales: Aztec Adventure for the Game Boy Color.
 He also appeared as an enemy in Looney Tunes: Back in Action, and Looney Tunes: Marvin Strikes Back! as both a miniboss and playable character.

-In the 2018 film Overboard, Eugenio Derbez has a tattoo of Gonzalez.